dsexamples/Spoon-Knife/README.md

 **git diff --staged** - review what you have added to staging area

 todo: set up some automated tests triggered after push.
 Maybe even auto-rollback a commit before pushed.

+### Rebase

+We have Master: A

+Now checkout another branch called topic
+**git checkout -b topic**

+Edit README.md and commit for topic branch, commit change